LifengFan/Triadic-Belief-Dynamics/readme.md

 Code
 ----

-All the raw codes are uploaded here, but still under maintenance now...
+All the raw codes are uploaded here, but are still under maintenance now...

 Citation